Need Help or Found an Issue?

 Simulation Results

-Target Visualization: Red dots represent bullet impact points.
-Click on any dot to see detailed hit information (coordinates, score, ring).
+Target visualization: Red dots represent bullet impact points.
+Hover or tap a dot to see detailed hit information (coordinates, score, wind, etc.).
 Use mouse wheel to zoom, drag to pan.

 Technical Notes